pukkapies/urop2019/README.md

 ```

 ```
-python wrangler_silence.py /srv/data/urop2019/fetch2.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size 200000 --filter-tot-silence 5 --filter-max-silence 3 --filter-trim-length 15
+python wrangler_silence.py /srv/data/urop2019/fetch2.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size 200000 --filter-tot-silence 15 --filter-max-silence 3
 ```

 ```
-python wrangle.py /srv/data/urop2019/wrangle_silence.csv /srv/data/urop2019/ultimate.csv --path-h5 /srv/data/msd/entp/msd_summary_file.h5 --path-db /srv/data/msd/lastfm/SQLITE/lastfm_tags.db --path-txt-dupl /srv/data/urop/msd_duplicates.txt --path-txt-mism /srv/data/msd/sid_mismatches.txt
+python wrangle.py /srv/data/urop2019/wrangle_silence.csv /srv/data/urop2019/ultimate.csv --path-h5 /srv/data/msd/entp/msd_summary_file.h5 --path-db /srv/data/msd/lastfm/SQLITE/lastfm_tags.db --path-txt-dupl /path/to/info_dupl.txt --path-txt-mism /path/to/info_mism.txt
 ```

-With this order of execution, `wrangle.py` will remove tracks which
-have no tags.
+With this order of execution, `wrangle.py` will remove tracks which have no tags.
 This reduces the number of tracks from 1,000,000 to 500,000+.

-For more information on how you can customise the procedures,
-see the documentation in the corresponding scripts.
+For more information on how you can customise the procedures, see the documentation in the corresponding scripts.

 ### Last.fm Tags
 #### Performing Queries
 The `lastfm.py` module contains two classes, `LastFm` and `LastFm2Pandas`, and each of them contains all the basic tools for querying the Lastfm database.
 The former directly queries the database by SQL, whereas the latter converts the database into .csv files and queries the data using Pandas.
-In some of the functions in latter sections, it may have a `lastfm` input parameter and require to be set as an instance of one of the classes.
+In some of the functions in later sections, it may have a `lastfm` input parameter and require to be set as an instance of one of the classes.

 *Example:*